 Erika Garger is so excited to be a part of the AEA family teaching Kindergarten.
 Ms. Garger was born and raised in Queens, New York, where she still resides.
 She went to a performing arts high school where she majored in dance and even performed at the Metropolitan Opera House.
 She then went to SUNY Buffalo for her Undergraduate Degree in Psychology and Hunter College where she graduated with a dual Master’s Degree in Special Education and General Education.
 Ms. Garger enjoys reading, watching movies, and going on vacations.
 She loves drinking tea, eating dark chocolate and considers herself a connoisseur of cheese.
 Her favorite place to travel is to Walt Disney World and she is obsessed with all things Disney.
 Ms. Garger looks forward to an amazing and successful school year!

 Mrs. Nabavian is a dedicated individual who takes her commitments very seriously.
 She is ecstatic to be joining the AEA team and is looking forward to be working with such an outstanding faculty.
-She is very excited for a fantastic year in third grade and a long career at AEA!
+She is very excited for a fantastic year and a long career at AEA!

 She is a very caring, sensitive, patient and hardworking individual that motivates students on all levels.
 Her classroom is a home away from home.
 Her goal is to provide a safe, interesting and nurturing learning environment; one that inspires and challenges all students of different levels as she watches them blossom into independent and responsible learners by the end of the year.
 As an educator, she is in a constant rhythm of acquiring knowledge.
 Every year she is very fortunate to learn something new from each and every one of her students.
 Thus, over the years she has acquired a wealth of lifelong teaching experiences, ones that she cherishes and in turn, continues to share with her upcoming classes.